 LFX EasyCLA helps maintainers of open source projects streamline their workflows and reduce the hassle of managing Contributor License Agreements (CLAs) and authorizing contributors.
 By automating many of the manual processes, this open source solution hosted by the Linux Foundation reduces delays for developers to get authorized under a CLA.

 A Contributor License Agreement (CLA) defines the terms under which intellectual property is contributed to a company or project.
 Typically, the intellectual property is software under an open source license.
 EasyCLA helps to ensure that contributions are not pulled into a project unless a CLA covering the contributor has been signed.
 CLAs typically fall into one of two categories:

 Corporate Contributor License Agreement

 If the company (employer) owns the contribution, a CCLA signatory signs a Corporate CLA.
 The Corporate CLA legally binds the corporation, so the agreement must be signed by a person with authority to enter into legal contracts on behalf of the corporation.
-A Corporate CLA may not remove the need for every employee (developer) to sign their own Individual CLA -- which separately covers contributions owned by the individual contributor -- if the project requires this.
+A project may require that every employee (developer) should sign their own individual CLA (which separately covers contributions owned by the individual contributor) besides being covered by corporate CLA.